10th Louisiana Colored Infantry Regiment

 The 10th Louisiana Colored Infantry Regiment was a regiment in the Union Army during the American Civil War.
 It was composed primarily of freed or escaped slaves from Louisiana's plantations and was commanded by white officers.
+In March, 1864 the regiment was redesignated as the 48th United States Colored Infantry Regiment.

 Vicksburg Campaign

-The unit was organized at Lake Providence and Goodrich Landing, Louisiana, between May 6 and August 8, 1863.
-It was attached to the Goodrich Landing post until January 1864 and at Vicksburg until March 1864.
+The 10th Louisiana was organized at Lake Providence and Goodrich Landing, Louisiana, between May 6 and August 8, 1863.
+In early June, the regiment fought at the Battle of Milliken's Bend, which was one of the earliest battles involving Black Union soldiers.
+Following the Union victories in the Vicksburg Campaign, the 10th Louisiana was attached to the Goodrich Landing post until January 1864, and at Vicksburg until March 1864.

 Yazoo River Expedition

-The regiment participated in the Yazoo River Expedition between February 1 and March 8, 1864.
-Action was seen at Liverpool Heights, Mississippi, on February 4 (with the 11th Illinois Infantry and the First Mississippi Cavalry) and Satartia, Mississippi, on February 7.
-Yazoo City, Mississippi, was captured by Union forces on February 4 and the regiment occupied the city between February 9 and March 6.
-There was a skirmish at Yazoo city on March 5.
+The regiment participated in the Yazoo River Expedition between February and March, 1864.
+The 10th Louisiana was dispatched to support Union troops during a skirmish at Yazoo City on March 5, but they arrived too late to take part in that battle.